 - (a) In Free State, Limpopo, Mpumalanga and Northern Cape provinces: - i.
 In an estuary; - ii.
-Outside urban areas, in: - (aa) A protected area identified in terms of NEMPAA, excluding disturbed areas; - (bb) National Protected Area Expansion Strategy Focus areas; - (cc) Sensitive areas as identified in an environmental management framework as contemplated in chapter 5 of the Act and as adopted by the competent authority; - (dd) Sites or areas identified in terms of an International Convention: - (ee) Critical biodiversity areas as identified in systematic biodiversity plans adopted by the competent authority or in bioregional plans; - (ff) Core areas in biosphere reserves; - (gg) Areas within 10 kilometres from national parks or world heritage sites or 5 kilometres from any other protected area identified in terms of NEMPAA or from the core areas of a biosphere reserve, excluding disturbed areas; or - (hh) Areas seawards of the development setback line or within 1 kilometre from the high-water mark of the sea if no such development setback line is determined; or - iii.
+Outside urban areas, in: - (aa) A protected area identified in terms of NEMPAA, excluding disturbed areas; - (bb) National Protected Area Expansion Strategy Focus areas; - (cc) Sensitive areas as identified in an environmental management framework as contemplated in chapter 5 of the Act and as adopted by the competent authority; - (dd) Sites or areas identified in terms of an International Convention; - (ee) Critical biodiversity areas as identified in systematic biodiversity plans adopted by the competent authority or in bioregional plans; - (ff) Core areas in biosphere reserves; - (gg) Areas within 10 kilometres from national parks or world heritage sites or 5 kilometres from any other protected area identified in terms of NEMPAA or from the core areas of a biosphere reserve, excluding disturbed areas; or - (hh) Areas seawards of the development setback line or within 1 kilometre from the high-water mark of the sea if no such development setback line is determined; or - iii.
 In urban areas: - (aa) Areas zoned for use as public open space; - (bb) Areas designated for conservation use in Spatial Development Frameworks adopted by the competent authority or zoned for a conservation purpose; or - (cc) Seawards of the development setback line or within urban protected areas.

-A new access road wider than 4m will be built to the existing Oranjemond Substation site.

-The R382 road will be deviated at the southeast corner of the substation extension.

-The study area on the northern side of the Orange River is classified as an Ecological Support Area (ESA).

-The section of the study area on south of the Orange River is classified as a Critical Biodiversity Area (CBA) Type 2.

-The study area is located approximately 10km upstream from the Orange River Mouth Wetlands Important Bird Area (IBA) (SA 030) This IBA was declared a Ramsar site in 1991, as was the Namibian side of the mouth in 1995.
+- A new access road wider than 4m will be built to the existing Oranjemond Substation site. - The R382 could be deviated at the south east corner of the substation site.
+It is estimated to involve approximately 4 weeks during the construction phase, but it may not be required at all if the bypass could be accommodated from another turn-off from the main road.
+A temporary road will need to be graded next to the current road during the deviation upgrade. - The study area on the northern side of the Orange River is classified as an Ecological Support Area (ESA). - The section of the study area south of the Orange River is classified as a Critical Biodiversity Area (CBA) Type 2. - The study area is located approximately 10km upstream from the Orange River Mouth Wetlands Important Bird Area (IBA) (SA 030) This IBA was declared a Ramsar site in 1991, as was the Namibian side of the mouth in 1995.
 Together they form the Orange River Mouth Transboundary Ramsar Site.